-The other test was conducted with pre-trained weights of ImageNet.
-ImageNet is one of the most used image sets for AI classification (Deng et al., 2009), and weights trained by ImageNet are published for several AI architectures.
-In this work, with the seven architectures (CLIP, Resnet 50, ViT Large Patch 16, Bit ResnetV2 152$\times$2, SWSL ResNeXt-101 32$\times$8d, ConvNeXt Large, and Noisy Student), classes to which the lunar surface categorized were decided.
-From the two tests, we discuss the origin of the Moon rabbit (Fig. \ref{origin}).
+The second test was conducted with models pre-trained on ImageNet.
+ImageNet is one of the most widely used datasets for AI classification (Deng et al. 2009), and weights trained on ImageNet are available for several AI architectures.
+In this study, the seven architectures (CLIP, ResNet-50, ViT Large Patch 16, BiT ResNetV2 152$\times$2, SWSL ResNeXt-101 32$\times$8d, ConvNeXt Large, and Noisy Student) were used to determine the classes into which the lunar surface is categorized.
+Based on the results of these two tests, we discuss the origin of the Moon rabbit (Fig. \ref{origin}).